 Wildland ethics depend upon attitude and awareness rather than on rules and regulations.
-While camping off of Philmont property in the Valle Vidal or any other locations, you are expected to employ Leave No Trace methods at Dan Beard, Rich Cabins and other entry points into the Valle Vidal.
+While camping off of Philmont property in the Valle Vidal or any other locations, you are expected to employ Leave No Trace methods at Dan Beard, Rich Cabins, Ring Place and other entry points into the Valle Vidal.
 You will have the opportunity to learn how to enjoy wildland with respect to hiking, camping, eating meals, and disposal of trash without leaving a scar or trace.
-Your Wilderness Pledge Guia and Ranger will help you learn the techniques of Leave No Trace.
+Your Wilderness Pledge Guia and Ranger will help you learn the techniques of Leave No Trace at Dan Beard.